 Consent is one of the most critical parts of the GDPR standards.
 The regulation establishes that the controller cannot process the personal data without the data subject’s consent (except in specific circumstances).
 It puts the data subjects in charge and control of how and what personal data should be processed.
 Consent must be a) freely given, b) specific, c) informed, and d) and unambiguous.
 Freely given indicates free and valid choice without any undue pressure put upon the data subject.
 It should be as easy to withdraw the consent as it was to give it.
 Specific consent means the controller should specify the exact purpose behind the data collection.
 The controllers must inform the data subjects of why and how their data will be used by the controller using plain and clear language.
 Consent must be unambiguous and explicit, and the data processing should be done within the limit of the intended purpose.

-In case of seeking consent from children, the controllers should make sure they meet the age requirement; otherwise, parental consent must be obtained.
+In case of seeking consent from children, the controllers should make sure they meet the age requirement; otherwise, obtain parental consent.

 The specific circumstances under which the controllers might not require consent are:

 - Contractual basis